 Bradley added: “This is always preying on my mind and I just need to resolve this so I can move on with my life.
 I have to rebuild my career and start creating amazing pieces of jewellery for people.”

-Bradley’s solicitor Laura Swaine, specialist cycling accident solicitor at Osbornes Law, said: “This horrendous crash that was no fault of his own has fundamentally changed my client’s life.
+Bradley’s solicitor Laura Swaine, a specialist cycling accident solicitor at Osbornes Law, said: “This horrendous crash that was no fault of his own has fundamentally changed my client’s life.
 Not only did he suffer the physical and mental scars from the accident, he also lost his job.
-We are pleased that the driver’s insurers have admitted liability as all my client wants is for this legal action to be resolved so that he can rebuild his life.”
+We are pleased that the driver’s insurers have admitted liability, as all my client wants, is for this legal action to be resolved so that he can rebuild his life.”

 The story was covered in the Evening Standard, on 27th July.
 You can read the full article here

-Osbornes specialises in helping individuals who have been involved in a cycling collision.
+Osbornes specialise in helping individuals who have been involved in a cycling collision.
 The firm is the legal partner to the London Cycling Campaign and its members.

 To speak with a specialist cycling lawyer call us on 020 7485 8811 or fill in an online enquiry form.